jonovate/quizzy/Question_3/README.md

   - Storing extracts/batch files/snapshots in buckets for ingestion into lake
   - Storage of actual lake data which is indexed/inventoried across ES
   - Saving data (*ie: after ingestion processing*) before being loaded elsewhere
-  - Saving analyzed extracts of data from the lake for later analtyics/visualization
+  - Saving analyzed extracts of data from the lake for later analytics/visualizations
   - **S3 Events** trigger alerts that new/processed data is available
   - **Athena** Analyze data in S3 with query-like syntax, very fast

 - **EC2** Elastic Compute Service: Scalable and resizable servers for computing type function.. basically a virtual server with limitations.
   - Hosting any web services / microservices (could be exposed in API Gateway)
-  - Compute container for hosting auxillary tools in lake management and processing (ie: Spark)
+  - Compute container for hosting auxiliary tools in lake management and processing (ie: Spark)

 - **API Gateway** Front door to APIs - functions to create, publish, maintain & monitor & secure
   - Expose EC2 services for ingress of data into lake